 Q40.
-Please provide any comments/explanations to support the data in your Comments Good report format this year - hope it is retained for next year - will can now better collect and report on the data needed by the Authority.
-Q41.
-Participation in 'Scores on Doors' Value-added Services ✓ Yes Please indicate what valueadded services have been Comments provided in the 12 month reporting period.
+Please provide any comments/explanations to support the data in your Comments Q41.
+Participation in 'Scores on Doors' Value-added Services Yes Please indicate what valueadded services have been Comments provided in the 12 month reporting period.
 Please provide details for each in the box e.g. type and number of training sessions Q42.
-Technical advice provided to food businesses Yes Comments Q43.
-Information provided to food businesses e.g. factsheets, website, newsletter √ Yes Comments
+Technical advice provided to food businesses Yes Comments Environmental Health Officers are available either on the phone or in person to answer food safety questions or questions relating to the set up of a kitchen.
+Q43.
+Information provided to food businesses e.g. factsheets, website, newsletter ✓ Yes Comments Quarterly food safety newsletters issued.
+In addition to this any recalls issued by the Food Authority are e-mailed to our Food Premises e-mailing list.
+Council also sends out relevant information to food premises via e-mail relating to any free food safety supervisor courses provided by TAFE and reminders to ensure all FSS have current FSS certificate.